fernastereo/blog-management-task/README.md

 The application fetches data from the [JSON Placeholder API](https://jsonplaceholder.typicode.com/).
 The base URL for the API is stored in environment variables, and the `postStore` contains methods for fetching, creating, updating, and deleting posts.
 The fetchPostsWithUserNames and fetchSinglePostWithUserName methods are used to fetch posts and their associated user names.

+## Unit Tests

+Unit tests have been added to ensure the reliability and stability of the application.
+The tests cover various functionalities such as creating and deleting posts and how some components are rendered.

 ### Styling with Tailwind CSS

 Tailwind CSS is used for styling the application.
 It provides a utility-first approach to styling, allowing for rapid development and a consistent design.
 The Tailwind configuration is defined in tailwind.config.js, and the styles are imported in style.css.